5

 Step 1: Navigate to Setup.

-Step 2: Click on “Object Manager” tab
+Step 2: Click on the “Object Manager” tab

 Step 4: In the object manager, go to “Search Layouts” and select either “List View” or “Lookup Dialogs.”
+Click edit next to the layout type you want to personalize.

 Step 5: Customize the layout by adding or removing fields and actions.